 If you want to see a happy Kelly, just give me a big bowl of rice noodles with a really flavorful sauce and lots of veggies.

 I love to make noodles at home.
 I love to order noodles when I’m out as well, but it’s just so fun to make your own noodly, saucy dishes.

-If you use the rice sticks and make a nice sauce, it tastes a lot like take out, but without the expense!
+If you use the rice sticks and make a nice sauce, these chicken teriyaki rice noodles taste a lot like take out, but without the expense!
 Plus you can control what goes in the sauce and how much sodium there is.
 We love to include lots of chicken and vegetables, and lots of sauce so that everything is nicely coated.